-Since Federal Fiscal Year (FFY) 2003 Iowa has seen over a 75 percent reduction in homeland security funding from the federal government.
+Since Federal Fiscal Year (FFY) 2003 Iowa has seen more than a 75 percent reduction in homeland security grant funding from the federal government.
 This trend is expected to continue.
 Federal funds are used to ensure local responders throughout the state are well exercised, trained and equipped to respond to any disaster or emergency.
 In addition, these funds are used so that local entities have up-to-date emergency plans and citizen education programs.

 Q: What non-disaster grants does Iowa HSEMD manage?